 - You should contact the WGSS undergraduate adviser to ensure your electives are eligible for degree credit.

 - WGSS courses, approved electives, and cross-cultural courses can be found on the WGSS Undergraduate Program Overview and Classes Flyer, see below.

 What can you do with a WGSS Concentration?

 There are several amazing things you can do with a concentration in WGSS in which this program can combine and enhance your current major (if applicable) when you enter the job market.
 In fact, did you know that there are more than 200 career paths you can follow with a concentration in WGSS?
 Check out our website for a comprehensive list of career options available.
 If you are interested in finding out more about concentrating in WGSS, email the Undergraduate Advisor, Challen Nicklen, firstname.lastname@example.org, or email the Director of the Women's, Gender, and Sexuality Studies Program, Benjamin Kahan, email@example.com.

 Stop by our office in 362 Hatcher Hall to learn more!

 Email the Undergraduate Advisor, Challen Nicklen

 Check out the professional development page for more information on careers, grad school, and community organizations.

-Visit the WGS-related Student Organizations page to find out how to get active on campus.
+Visit the WGSS-related Student Organizations page to find out how to get active on campus.